stream-interop/stream-interop/README.md

 Notes:

-- **The encapsulated resource is not exposed publicly here.** Indeed, the _Stream_ might encapsualte something other than a resource of type (stream).
+- **The encapsulated resource is not exposed publicly here.** Indeed, the _Stream_ might encapsulate something other than a resource of type (stream).
 The encapsulated resource, if there is one, MAY remain private or protected.
 See the _ResourceStream_ interface below for details on making the encapsulated resource publicly accessible.

 - **There are no `isReadable()`, etc. methods.** If necessary, such functionality can be determined by typehinting against the interface, or by checking `instanceof`, etc.